Talking About MG in the Workplace

 Below are various ways to get your friends involved:

-• Be your emergency contact.
-It’s important for people in your life to be aware of what an MG crisis looks like and to know what to do should you need help.
+- Be your emergency contact.
+Let people in your life know what an MG crisis looks like and what to do should you need help.
 Let them know where your medical information is and who is treating you.
 Have several people you can call if you need a ride to an appointment or the hospital.

-• Raise awareness.
-Encourage your friends to spread the word about myasthenia gravis on all social media channels, including sharing your posts during MG Awareness Month or during community fundraising campaigns.
-They can distribute posters, flyers, and other educational material to fire houses, libraries, doctors’ offices, and so on.
+- Raise awareness.
+Encourage your friends to spread the word about myasthenia gravis.
+They can share MG Awareness Month posts, participate in community fundraising campaigns, and distribute posters, flyers, and other educational material to fire houses, libraries, doctors’ offices, and so on.
 Ask your friends if they have connections that can help you give a talk about MG to a local community organization.

 Explaining Myasthenia Gravis to Kids